Matthias Gehnen

 Preprints, Publications and Talks

-In addition, you might have seen my talks at the Workshop on Recent Trends in Online Algorithms (ICALP 2023), the Dutch Day on Optimization 2023, the Seminar on Graphs and Optimization at LaBRI, or here in Aachen.
+In addition, you might have seen my poster at Highlights of Algorithms 2025, or my talks at the Workshop on Recent Trends in Online Algorithms (ICALP 2023), the Dutch Day on Optimization 2023, the Seminar on Graphs and Optimization at LaBRI, the PhD School of Algorithms and Machine Learning, or here in Aachen.

 Personal Scholarships and Awards